 - a.
-Use of a wall instead of a berm; or - Use of a wrought iron decorative fence with brick accents or other material of equal aesthetic quality and durability with plantings instead of a berm i.
-Intent.
-The intent of this subsection is to require curbed landscape islands within parking areas, thereby reducing solid expanses of impervious surfaces, to decrease runoff, to shade parking areas, and to create aesthetically pleasing and environmentally enhanced parking areas.
+Use of a wall instead of a berm; or - b.
+Use of a wrought iron decorative fence with brick accents or other material of equal aesthetic quality and durability with plantings instead of a berm

 C. Parking Area Landscaping Requirements